wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

 * Note that `region`, `connectionName` and credentials are hard coded.
 Please change them as per the requirement.
 * For more information please refer the [reference guide]({{base_path}}/reference/connectors/amazons3-connector/amazons3-connector-reference) for Amazon S3 connector.

-Now we can export the artifacts into a CAR application.
-CAR application is the one we are going to deploy to server runtime.
+Now we can export the artifacts into a Carbon Application (CApp) and deploy it to the server runtime to run it and test it.

-Next, the exported CApp can be deployed in the integration runtime so that we can run it and test.

 ## Get the project